yourtechie/alveum-devops-terraform/readme.md

 ---

-## **Next Steps**
-1. **Add RabbitMQ Integration**:
-   - Store RabbitMQ credentials in AWS Secrets Manager.
-   - Update the Core Service Lambda function to consume messages from RabbitMQ.

-2. **Set Up CI/CD Pipeline**:
-   - Use AWS CodePipeline and CodeBuild to automate the deployment process.

-3. **Add Monitoring**:
-   - Set up CloudWatch Alarms and Dashboards for monitoring.

----

 ## **Steps to Automate the Deployment Process**
 To avoid manual steps, we can set up a **CI/CD pipeline** using **AWS CodePipeline** and **CodeBuild**.
 Here’s an example pipeline configuration: